Skip to main content

 Structured Guided LearningLecture materials11:001:00Non-synchronous introduction to on-line course

-Guided Independent StudyAssessment preparation and completion119:0019:00Preparation revision material for birds and plants and invertebrates.
-Students need to ID birds and plants and invertebrates
+Guided Independent StudyAssessment preparation and completion119:0019:00Preparation revision material for birds and insects.
+Students need to ID birds and insects.

 Scheduled Learning And Teaching ActivitiesPractical108:0080:00Each student completes two in person field courses.